 - Jury duty

-- Letter of apology to alleged victim(s)
+- Letter of apology to the alleged victim(s)

 - Mandatory curfew

-- No victim contact
+- No contact with victim

 - Rehabilitation program

-- Restitution to alleged victim(s)
+- Restitution to the alleged victim(s)

 - Substance abuse or mental health counseling

 Process of Sealing or Expunging a Criminal Record in Florida

 If you seek to have your child’s record sealed or expunged, you must first apply through the Florida Department of Law Enforcement so that they may determine your eligibility.
 If you qualify to have your record sealed, then you will receive a certificate of eligibility.